-The City of Irvine in 2019, for a third straight year, has been ranked No. 1 in fiscal strength.
+The City of Irvine in 2019, for the second straight year, has been ranked No. 1 in fiscal strength.
 The Truth in Accounting ranking of America’s largest 75 cities calculated how a city would fare financially after all the bills are paid.
 Irvine was given a surplus score of $4,400 per taxpayer, earning the distinction as the most fiscally healthy large city in the United States.
 For the report from the think tank that analyzes government financial reporting, go to: Truth in Accounting.

 Mayor Donald P. Wagner praised the 2019 national ranking for the City of Irvine: No. 1 in fiscal strength by the Truth in Accounting’s report of America’s largest 75 cities.
 “Responsible fiscal management is one of the top priorities for my colleagues and me.
 A fiscally strong city defines a city on the move.
 And that is Irvine.”